Greek Orthodox Church of St. George (Piscataway, New Jersey): History of St. George

-In any active and thriving church community, the spiritual guidance of the Priest is essential.
-Throughout the history of the Highland Park church there were several clergy that served the community.
-From the year of the first Priest, Father George Spyridakis (1918), through the tenure of Reverend Father Nicholas Triandaffillou, the community was served by 12 Priests.
-In 1930, the records show that 10 Priests served the community beginning with the tenure of Reverend Father Kanellos Kanellopoulos.
-Father Anthony N. Pappas, joined the community in January 1959 and, in additional to his clerical duties, served as religious consultant for the new church.
+From the year of the first Priest, Father George Spyridakis (1918), through the tenure of Father Nicholas Triandaffillou, the community was served by 12 priests.
+In 1930, the records show that 10 priests served the community beginning with Father Kanellos Kanellopoulos.
+Father Anthony N. Pappas, joined the community in January 1959 and, in addition to his clerical duties, served as religious consultant for the new church.

 Groundbreaking ceremonies for the new Church were held on December 3, 1961.
-Shortly thereafter Rule Construction Company of New Brunswick began construction.
 Nine months later, in September 1962, volunteers painted the assembly hall and classrooms.
 Finally, on December 23, 1962, the first liturgy was held in the new service.
-Father Pappas blessed the rooms, assembly hall and Church and Communion was administered in the new Church.
-In March 1963, the Highland Park church was sold to the Byelorussian Autocephalic Orthodox Church of St. Mary of Zurovicy at a price of $30,000.
+Father Pappas blessed the rooms, assembly hall and Church, and communion was administered in the new Church.
+In March 1963, the Highland Park church was sold to the Byelorussian Autocephalic Orthodox Church of St. Mary of Zurovicy for $30,000.

 On May 25, 1969, the new Church was consecrated.
-The community grew quickly and it soon became evident that it was out-growing the Church building.
+The community grew quickly, out-growing the Church building.
 In 1988 an addition was completed providing additional classroom and meeting room space.
-And, as the community grew, so did the need for a second priest.
-In 1991, Father John E. Constantine joined the community.
-Father Constantine served the community until 1995 when he left to continue his service in the U.S. Navy.
+In 1991, Father John E. Constantine joined the community until in 1995 he left to continue his service in the U.S. Navy.
 The following fall, Father John Theodosion joined the community.
-Father's ordination into the priesthood was held in the Church 1996.
-And also in that year, the community celebrated the 45th anniversary of Father Pappas’ ordination to the priesthood.
-In 2001, Father Pappas reached a golden milestone, 50 years as a Priest!
+Theodosion's ordination into the priesthood was held in the Church 1996.
+In 2001, Father Pappas had served for fifty years as a priest.
 Father John Theodosion became Proistamenos in 2002 and served the community until April 2004.
-On May 1, 2004, the V. Rev. Archimandrite Alexander Kile was appointed as the new Proistamenos and served for almost seven years until March 2011 when Father Nicholas Pastrikos joined the community.
+On May 1, 2004, the Archimandrite Alexander Kile was appointed as the new Proistamenos and served for almost seven years until March 2011 when Father Nicholas Pastrikos joined the community.

-In writing any history of a community, it is difficult to write about the very early years in a few paragraphs.
-The sacrifices made by those first members cannot be understated.
-These people worked tirelessly, volunteered their talents, and gave of their time and money without complaint.
-Every effort on their part, either large or small, made the first Church that much stronger and gave us the impetus to move forward to another edifice when it became necessary.
-The founders left us with a legacy to continue into the new millennium and beyond.